porcpine1967/getting_and_cleaning_data_project/README.md

 2. Download the zip archive of the aforementioned data set and accompanying documentation from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 3. Unzip this archive into the working directory.
 4. In R, set the R working directory to the working directory.
 5. Execute the code in run\_analysis.R.
-This code will create a variable with the name "tidy\_data" as well as create a file with this data in the working directory with the name "tidy_data.txt".
+This code will create a data frame with the name "tidy\_data" as well as create a file with this data in the working directory with the name "tidy_data.txt".

 Note: In subsequent sessions, you will not need to run the code, but you can simply load the tidy data by running `tidy_data <- read.table("tidy.txt")`.